Arven-code/Javascript-project-2026-Data-Visualisation/projet_irlandais_repo/README.md

 index.html
 ```

 This second interface should not be read as a replacement for the choropleth.
 It is a different way of asking the same spatial question.
-The choropleth keeps the county-level statistical unit visible.
-The isopleth moves closer to the Electoral Division data and makes a smoother exploratory surface, while still returning to the original ED value during interaction.
+The choropleth keeps the county-level statistical unit visible, whilst the isopleth moves closer to the Electoral Division data and makes a smoother exploratory surface, while still returning to the original ED value during interaction.
 The separate `iso/index_iso.html` file is kept in the repository as a backup version, but the archived interface is now the switch inside the main page.

 <img width="1440" alt="irish_language_isopleth_map" src="assets/isopleth_map.png" />